-Tolerant lines had on average a larger number of seeds than the sensitive lines under control conditions and, as discussed above, this was related to the larger number of flowers of tolerant lines under non-saline control conditions (R^2 = 0.70).
+4.3.
+Stress responsive traits that explain genotypic differences in salinity tolerance to the larger number of flowers of tolerant lines under non-saline control conditions ($R^2 = 0.70$).
 However, the differences in seed number between tolerant and sensitive lines were increased under both saline treatments in Exp.1.
-This was in part related to the even larger number of flowers in the tolerant than in the sensitive lines under salt stress (R^2 = 0.55).
+This was in part related to the even larger number of flowers in the tolerant than in the sensitive lines under salt stress ($R^2 = 0.55$).
 Therefore, these results suggest that in addition to constitutive difference of sensitive lines producing less flowers, there are also differences in the number of seeds that tolerant and sensitive lines manage to retain under salt stress.